Table of Content

 -

 A parallel between (OS/paging/swapping) memory management techniques to avoid “thrasing” (pathological performance collapse) and managing multitasking in your real life.
 Understanding the former may help you with the latter.
-And vice versa. * Peter J. Denning.
-Multitasking Without Thrashing.
-Communications of the ACM.
-September 2017. [pdf]
+And vice versa.

 -